soltaniehha/Business-Analytics-Toolbox/01-Cloud-Computing/README.md

 `gcloud compute ssh micro-auto --zone us-central1-a  -- -L 8080:localhost:8787`
 2. Once you see `xxx@micro-auto:~$` at the prompt click on the **Web Preview** icon on the top right of Cloud Shell.
 You should be directed to a new webpage which is the login page of your RStudio Server.
 Use the username/password you just created to login.

-**Note:** Since this is a self-stopping instance anytime you log out of the instance (by closing or exiting the Cloud Shell) your instance will "stop" itself.
+**Note:** Since this is a self-stopping instance anytime you log out of the instance (by closing or exiting the Cloud Shell) your instance will "stop" automatically.

-**Note:** Always save your work and push it to your repository.
+**Note:** Always save your work and push it to your git repository.

 ## Appendix
 A cleaner version of the startup script that has been used in `create-self-stopping-micro-instance.txt` comes below: